electron/node/doc/api/path.markdown

     path.isAbsolute('bar\\baz')  // false
     path.isAbsolute('.')         // false

-*Note:* If the path is a zero-length string then `false` will be returned.
+*Note:* If the path string passed as parameter is a zero-length string,
+        unlike other path module functions, zero-length string will be used as-is and `false` will be returned.

 ## path.relative(from, to)